intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 [https://github.com/hybridgroup/intel-iot-examples/blob/master/cpp/docs/using-winscp.md](https://github.com/hybridgroup/intel-iot-examples/blob/master/cpp/docs/using-winscp.md)

 Note: you need to turn SSH on by running the `configure_edison --password` command on the board.
 Once you set the password, make sure you write it down.
-You only need to do this one time and it is set when you reboot Intel® Edison.
+You only need to do this one time and it is set when you reboot the Intel® Edison board.

-### Connecting your Intel® Edison to Eclipse*
+### Connecting your Intel® Edison board to Eclipse*

+1. In the bottom left corner, right-click anywhere on the **Target SSH Connections** tab and select **New > Connection**.<br>
 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win.png)
-1. In the bottom left corner, right-click anywhere in the **Target SSH Connections** tab and select **New > Connection**.<br> The **Intel(R) IoT Target Connection** window appears.
+2. The **Intel(R) IoT Target Connection** window appears.
+In the **Filter** field, type the name of your board.<br>
 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win2.png)
-2. In the **Filter** field, type the name of your board.
+3. In the **Select one of the found connections** list, select your device name and click **OK**.<br>
 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win3.png)
-3. In the **Select one of the found connections** list, select your device name and click **OK**.
+4. On the **Target SSH Connections** tab, right-click your device and select **Connect**.<br>
 ![](./../../../images/cpp/cpp-connection-eclipse-ide-win4.png)
-4. On the **Target SSH Connections** tab, right-click your device and select **Connect**.

-If prompted for the username and password, the username is **root** and the password is whatever you specified when configuring Intel® Edison.
+If prompted for the username and password, the username is **root** and the password is whatever you specified when configuring the Intel® Edison board.

-### Running the code on Intel® Edison
+### Running the code on the Intel® Edison board

+When you're ready to run the example, click **Run** at the top menu bar in Eclipse*.<br>
 ![](./../../../images/cpp/cpp-run-eclipse.png)

-When you're ready to run the example, click **Run** at the top menu bar in Eclipse*.
-This compiles the program using the Cross G++ Compiler, links it using the Cross G++ Linker, transfers the binary to Intel® Edison, and then executes it on the board itself.
+This compiles the program using the Cross G++ Compiler, links it using the Cross G++ Linker, transfers the binary to the Intel® Edison board, and then executes it on the board itself.

+After running the program, you should see output similar to the one in the image below.<br>
 ![](./../../../images/cpp/cpp-run-eclipse-successful-build.png)

-After running the program, you should see output similar to the one in the image above.

 ## Regenerating HTML and CSS